kunle123-ui/kunle/Tutorial-Exchange-Deposit-Withdraw.md

 ### Validating Balance

-Now that we have received three deposits, we should see that the exchange has a balance of 3.0000 EOS.
+Now that we have received three deposits, we should see that the exchange has a balance of 3.0000 SYS.

 ```
-./cleos get currency balance eosio.token exchange EOS
+./cleos get currency balance eosio.token exchange SYS
-3.0000 EOS
+3.0000 SYS
 ```

 ## Processing Withdrawals

-(_Note: while generating this tutorial, **scott** deposited another 1.0000 EOS (seq 3) for a total exchange balance of 4.0000 EOS._)
+(_Note: while generating this tutorial, **scott** deposited another 1.0000 SYS (seq 3) for a total exchange balance of 4.0000 SYS._)

 When a user requests a withdrawal from your exchange, they will need to provide you with their eosio account name and the amount to be withdrawn.
 You can then run the `cleos` command to perform the withdrawal. `cleos` will interact with the "unlocked" wallet running on `nodeos`, which should only enable localhost connections.
 More advanced usage will have a separate key-server (`keosd`), but that will be covered later.

-Let's assume _scott_ wants to withdraw `1.0000 EOS`:
+Let's assume _scott_ wants to withdraw `1.0000 SYS`:
 ```
-./cleos transfer exchange scott  "1.0000 EOS"
+./cleos transfer exchange scott  "1.0000 SYS"
 executed transaction: 93e785202e7502bb1383ad10e786cc20f7dd738d3fd3da38712b3fb38fb9af26  256 bytes  8k cycles
-#   eosio.token <= eosio.token::transfer        {"from":"exchange","to":"scott","quantity":"1.0000 EOS","memo":""}
+#   eosio.token <= eosio.token::transfer        {"from":"exchange","to":"scott","quantity":"1.0000 SYS","memo":""}
 >> transfer
-#      exchange <= eosio.token::transfer        {"from":"exchange","to":"scott","quantity":"1.0000 EOS","memo":""}
+#      exchange <= eosio.token::transfer        {"from":"exchange","to":"scott","quantity":"1.0000 SYS","memo":""}
-#         scott <= eosio.token::transfer        {"from":"exchange","to":"scott","quantity":"1.0000 EOS","memo":""}
+#         scott <= eosio.token::transfer        {"from":"exchange","to":"scott","quantity":"1.0000 SYS","memo":""}
 warning: transaction executed locally, but may not be confirmed by the network yet
 ```